 How can I contact the Ombuds office?

-Assistant Provost for Academic Advocacy and Conflict Resolution
+Assistant Vice Provost for Advocacy and Conflict Resolution

 Faculty and Graduate Student Ombuds